Akanksha02130/Project-SQL_School/README.md

 - Students with both parents not educated perform the least in academic scores and have lesser years of education than those with both or either parents educated
 - Average country tuition for the western region of the country is very much lower than other regions of the country.

-- There is no considerable difference in academic scores of students in the different regions/settlement type
+- Different regions do not significantly affect student scores.

 - Average academic scores per student across all region is 51%

-- Male students on average have better academic scores than female students
+- On average, male students outperform female students.

-- In terms of academic performance, Asians rank better than all other ethnic groups in the country.
+- Asian students excel academically compared to other ethnic groups.

 - A plot of academic scores for all students shows a symmetrical distribution